Azure/iot-edge-v1/bindings/uwp/devdoc/uwp_hld.md

     namespace Microsoft.Azure.IoT.Gateway
     {
-        /// <summary> Object that represents the bus, to where a messsage is going to be published </summary>
+        /// <summary> Object that represents the message broker, to which messsages will be published. </summary>
         public sealed class MessageBus
         {
             public void Publish(Message message);